heightcomparisonme/discordwrapped.com/data/md/checkpoint-discord-wrapped.md

+---
+title: 'Checkpoint Discord Wrapped'
+description: 'Learn about Discord Wrapped checkpoints and how to find your stats.'
+date: '2024-12-06'
+---

 # Checkpoint Discord Wrapped

 Discord Wrapped is a fun way to look back at your year on Discord.
 Many users look for a "checkpoint" to see their stats.